ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 * Inline elements (e.g. `<span>`, `<a>`).
 * Object elements (e.g. `<iframe>`, `<video>`).

-The enabled elements will not just be available "anywhere" in the content, as they still need to adhere to certain rules derived from the HTML schema and from common sense.
+The enabled elements will not just be available "anywhere" in the content, as they still need to adhere to certain rules derived from the HTML schema as well as common sense.
 Also, the behavior of specific types of elements in the editing area will be different.
 For instance, the object elements will only be selectable as a whole, and the inline elements will work the same as other formatting features supported by CKEditor 5 (e.g. bold, italic) do.

 ### Enabling all HTML features